-- Tort Law (1st half)

-- Administrative Law (full)

-- Jurisprudence (2nd half) dependent on tutor and Law faculty availability which cannot be confirmed until late Hilary term
+- Tort Law - Administrative Law (full) (pre-requisite UK Constitutional Law) - Jurisprudence (2nd half) dependent on tutor and Law faculty availability which cannot be confirmed until late Hilary term

 A dissertation option is also available in any term as a full or half course and you would need to indicate on your application the area of Law you are interested in.
 Dissertation supervision can be offered in Administrative, Constitutional, Environmental, International, Medical, Property or Tort law subject to tutor availability.